nrkno/rfetch/README.md

 **ResolveOn and RetryOn heuristics**

-The `resolveOn` and `retryOn` can be a single or more http status codes respectively.
+The `resolveOn` and `retryOn` can be one or more http status codes respectively.

 1. Success example - expect response.status = 200 and no retry on value(s) set